Kitware/iMSTK/CONTRIBUTING.md

 ```

 * ### Update your Data
-    - Contact a project manager to update your data in the [Girder iMSTK collection](https://data.kitware.com/#collection/58ab34918d777f073240dc02).
+    - Contact the project manager to update your data in the [Girder iMSTK collection](https://data.kitware.com/#collection/58ab34918d777f073240dc02).
     - Update the key file to `iMSTK-Source/Data` as described in the [Add Data section](#add-data).